-If you are after manual or automatic commercial meat slicers, we stock a large range of commercial meat slicers, food slicers and cheese slicers that will suit your needs and budget.
+If you are after manual or automatic commercial meat slicer, we stock a large range of commercial meat slicers, food slicers and cheese slicers that will suit your needs and budget.
 We stock the following types of slicers that cover a suite of operations: belt-driven, gear-driven, vertical, semi-automatic, fully-automatic, and vintage.

 Our commercial meat slicers have common features including inbuilt sharpening devices, robust construction for easy cleaning and safety features to ensure safe and efficient operation.

-Our slicers will carefully slice and stack the product allowing you to continue working on other tasks.
+Brice Commercial Meat Slicers will carefully slice and stack the product allowing you to continue working on other tasks.
 For those who want to maintain control over their slicing, our manual slicers will allow you to customise each slice to ensure tailor-made precision.

 For those wanting to add the traditional feel and theatre to slicing we have the vintage flywheel slicer and stand available in a range of colours to suit your look.